LENAS: Learning-based Neural Architecture Search and Ensemble for 3D Radiotherapy Dose Prediction: Introduction

-The lack of diversity issue can be tackled by the method based on neural architecture search (NAS), which can generate a large number of diverse architectures, driving a natural bias towards diversity of predictions, and in turn to afford the opportunity to integrate these networks for a better result.
-However, several important research gaps are unexplored: 1) Which one is more important to create an ensemble between base learners' performance and diversity?
-2) How to balance the trade-off between ensemble performance with computational complexity?
-3) How to encourage the diversity in the searching process of NAS?
+Ensemble learning has been widely adopted in various deep learning tasks and has demonstrated impressive power~\cite{zolfaghari2023cancer}.
+These ensembles consist of multiple neural networks, with predictions combined through weighted averaging or voting during the test stage.
+While diversity is considered crucial for ensemble learning~\cite{bian2021does}, existing methods often overlook it by employing a single network architecture coupled with various training strategies or the combination of off-the-shelf architectures.
+The issue of limited diversity can be effectively addressed by leveraging neural architecture search (NAS) method, which can generate a large number of diverse architectures, driving a natural bias towards diversity of predictions, and in turn to afford the opportunity to integrate these networks to achieve imporved results.
+However, several important research gaps are rarely explored: First, the relative importance of base learners' performance and diversity in ensemble learning is not well understood.
+Second, striking a balance between ensemble performance and computational complexity is another crucial aspect that demoands further investigation.
+Third, encouraging diversity within the search process of NAS deserves attention.